 Additionally, each camper has an assigned staff coach who they meet with weekly to discuss their progress at camp.
 Teens identify two specific skills they’d like to work on during the session.
 Staff provide more explicit coaching and guidance related to those two skills, while mentoring them in other areas as well.

-While teenagers are having fun and building life-long friendships, our staff is helping them achieve their goals.
-Specifically, here are some of the things that we’re working on with our teenagers who have Asperger’s or similar ASD (autism) profile, NLD (or NVLD), or ADD/ADHD.
+While Beyond Akeela teens are having fun and building life-long friendships, our staff is helping them work toward their goals.
+Below are some skills that we focus on for all teens at camp, which many teenagers who have ASD Level 1 (similar to Asperger’s), NLD (or NVLD), or ADD/ADHD are practicing.

 Self-Awareness and Self-Confidence:

 Being around an appropriate peer group empowers teens and they develop a sense of self-confidence many haven’t felt before.
 Beyond Akeela sets teens up for success away from the familiarity of their home routines, which allows them to feel a true sense of accomplishment.
 Through practicing all these skills in a college environment, they develop an awareness of where they are thriving, and areas they need some additional support in.

 College and Job Readiness: